TimRoller/TimRoller.github.io/Interests.md

 Below is a correlation matrix from the top user in the competition, showing the sensitivity of different features: Clearly time of day and weather are strong feautures, as one would expect.
 This model is able to predict with scores in the low 80s.
 ![corr]({{ site.url }}/public/corr.png)
-Here is a link from the author's GitHub, to learn more about the model: https://github.com/nirajvermafcb/Data-Science-with-python
+the author's GitHub, To learn more about the model and implementation, checkout the author's GitHub Page:<a href="https://github.com/nirajvermafcb/Data-Science-with-python">Data Science with python</a>